 Once you're done cleaning your cabinets, you'll need to remove all of your hardware and hinges.
-Make sure to store all the parts together in a big Ziploc bag so you don't lose anything.
-Pick up a few drop cloths at your local hardware store so you can place each door and drawer on top.
+Make sure to store all the parts in separate bags so you don't lose anything.
+Pick up a few dropcloths at your local hardware store so you can place each door and drawer on top.
 If you plan to replace your current hardware with something new, you'll need to fill in the existing holes with wood filler.

-If your cabinets are very shiny, you'll want to use sandpaper to roughen them up a bit.
+If your cabinets are very shiny, you'll want to use sandpaper to roughen them up a bit so the paint will stick.
 If your cabinets seem like paint will adhere easily to them, you can skip this step.
 Next you'll need to apply an oil-based primer to create a surface that your paint will easily stick to.

 When it comes time to select the paint for your cupboards, there are a few ways you can go.
-Many people believe that oil-based paints are the best for kitchen cabinets because it dries to a harder finish and will last longer in such a high traffic area.
+Many people believe that oil-based paint is the best for kitchen cabinets because it dries to a harder finish and will last longer in such a high-traffic area.
 Latex paints can work as well, but they're more likely to chip over time.
 If you do go with latex paint, choose a semi-gloss finish to make your cabinets easy to clean.

 Once you're ready to paint, apply each coat using long, smooth strokes.
 A good rule of thumb is to just use the top third or so of the brush instead of putting the whole thing in your can of paint.
 Wipe off any excess paint to avoid drips and make sure to paint with the grain of the wood.
 Let the paint dry for 24 hours and then sand lightly with a fine-grit sandpaper, making sure to wipe away any dust before you begin painting again.
 Apply a second coat of paint and let it dry for at least 24 hours before you reinstall your hardware and rehang your cabinet doors.